The Cartels and Leniency Review: Switzerland

 Enforcement policies and guidance

-The Federal Act on Cartels and other Restraints of Competition (CartA) is the legal basis for competition law in Switzerland.
-Federal ordinances and the notices and communications of the Swiss Competition Commission (COMCO) supplement the CartA.
+In Switzerland, competition law is governed by the Federal Act on Cartels and other Restraints of Competition (the CartA).
+The legal framework for competition law is complemented by federal ordinances and the notices and communications of the Competition Commission (COMCO).

-- between at least two undertakings operating at the same or at different market level (i.e. horizontal or vertical agreement),
+- between at least two undertakings operating at the same or at a different market level (i.e., a horizontal or vertical agreement),

-- that has the object or effect to significantly restrict effective competition in a market for specific goods or services and cannot be justified on grounds of economic efficiency or that eliminates effective competition on a specific market.
+- that has the object or effect of significantly restricting effective competition in a market for specific goods or services and cannot be justified on grounds of economic efficiency, or that eliminates effective competition in a specific market.

-Agreements according to Article 5(3) and (4) CartA – hardcore restrictions – are presumed by law to lead to the elimination of effective competition.
-Hardcore restrictions include:
+Agreements according to Article 5(3) and (4) of the CartA are presumed by law to lead to the elimination of effective competition.
+These agreements, known as hardcore restrictions, include:

 - to directly or indirectly fix prices, including price elements;

 - to limit the quantities of goods or services to be produced, purchased or supplied; and

 - to allocate markets geographically or according to trading partners; and